farhanaqazi/DoneList/DoneList/readme.txt

 # Implementation

 The app consists of 4 view constrollers.
 The ViewController.swift is for the login.
-CatagoryViewController....
+CatagoryViewController saves the model to Realm and retrieves and updates the model, updates the tableview etc. ToDoListViewController activates and recives action from a search bar, to record the Items created under each catagory of the tableviewcontroller.
+SwipeTableViewController implements the swipecellkit to enhance the functioning of the swipe action by the user under each catagory and items.

 # How to build

-Describe the necessary steps to build your app
+This app utilized Firebase login to record the user data on the server side and then after access is granted, user is allowed to enter into their personal checklist.
+The user can add the catagories and items under each catagories and mark it with a check sign once completed.

 # Requirements